 Education and Training,

 Human Aspects of PM,

-Categories: Best Practices, Career Help, Communication, Communication, Complexity, Ethics, Facilitation, Generational PM, Human Aspects of PM, Leadership, Leadership, New to Project Management, Nontraditional Project Management, PM Think About It, PMI, PMOs, Portfolio Management, Program Management, Project Delivery, Project Failure, Project Planning, Project Requirements, Reflections on the PM Life, Roundtable, Social Responsibility, Stakeholder, Strategy, Talent Management, Teams
+Categories: Benefits Realization, Best Practices, Career Help, Change Management, Communication, Communication, Complexity, Education and Training, Ethics, Facilitation, Generational PM, Human Aspects of PM, Human Resources, Leadership, Leadership, Lessons Learned, Mentoring, PMOs, Portfolio Management, Procurement, Program Management, Project Delivery, Project Failure, Project Planning, Roundtable, Stakeholder, Strategy, Talent Management, Teams

 By Peter Tarhanidis

 I was recently assigned to transform a procurement team into one that managed outsourcing partnerships.
 I realized the team was very disengaged, leaving the strategy up to me to define.
 There was no buy-in.
 The team and the partnerships were sure to fail.

 But I was determined to make the team successful.
 For me, this meant it would be accountable for managing thriving partnerships and delivering superior outcomes.

 To get things back on track, I had to first get alignment on goals.
 Setting shared goals can help to shape collaborative and accountable teams that produce desired outcomes.

 Establishing goal alignment can be a difficult leadership challenge; however, leaders must gather the needs of all stakeholders and analyze their importance to achieve the desired organization outcome.

 I often use this checklist to tackle this challenge: